POSTED BY November 20, 2018 COMMENTS (30)ON

-One of our readers, Anjan had shared his experience of leaving his salaried job last year to become self-employed .
-He wrote a detailed experience of his journey on one of the posts so I am reproducing his message in form of article here. (note that this was shared last year, but I am posting it now)
+One of our readers, Anjan had shared his experience of leaving his salaried job last year to become self-employed.
+He wrote a detailed experience of his journey on one of the posts so I am reproducing his message in the form of the article here. (note that this was shared last year, but I am posting it now)

 Over to Anjan experience sharing below…